Circuit Design based on Feature Similarity for Quantum Generative Modeling: Introduction

-The inherently probabilistic nature of quantum systems potentially allows for an efficient sampling from probability distributions of high complexity~\cite{terhal_adaptive_2004, aaronson_linear_optics_2010, farhi_qaoa_2019, arute_quantum_2019, madsen_quantum_2022}, making them well suited for the task of generative modeling within the field of QML~\cite{perdomo_ortiz_opportunities_2018}.
-Generative models are aiming to learn the underlying distribution of a dataset in order to generate realistic samples~\cite{bond_taylor_deep_2022}.
-Recent advances in quantum generative modeling~\cite{tian_recent_2022} led to the adoption of several architectures, including quantum circuit Born machines~(QCBMs)~\cite{benedetti_qcbm_benchmark_2019, liu_differentiable_2018, coyle_born_2020}, quantum generative adversarial networks~(QGANs)~\cite{lloyd_qgan_2018, dallaire_demers_qgan_2018}, and quantum Boltzmann machines~(QBMs)~\cite{amin_qbm_2018, zoufal_variational_2021}.
+The inherently probabilistic nature of quantum systems potentially allows for efficient sampling from probability distributions of high complexity~\cite{terhal_adaptive_2004, aaronson_linear_optics_2010, farhi_qaoa_2019, arute_quantum_2019, madsen_quantum_2022}, making them well suited for the task of generative modeling within the field of QML~\cite{perdomo_ortiz_opportunities_2018}.
+Generative models aim to learn the underlying distribution of a dataset in order to generate realistic samples~\cite{bond_taylor_deep_2022}.
+Recent advances in quantum generative modeling~\cite{tian_recent_2022} have led to the adoption of several architectures, including quantum circuit Born machines~(QCBMs)~\cite{benedetti_qcbm_benchmark_2019, liu_differentiable_2018, coyle_born_2020}, quantum generative adversarial networks~(QGANs)~\cite{lloyd_qgan_2018, dallaire_demers_qgan_2018}, and quantum Boltzmann machines~(QBMs)~\cite{amin_qbm_2018, zoufal_variational_2021}.